kasim1011/kasim1011.github.io/index.md

 ---

 ## Profile Summary
-Senior Mobile Application Developer with **9+ years of experience** in designing and developing high-quality mobile applications across **Flutter, React Native, and Android platforms**.
+Acting Team Lead with **9+ years of experience** in designing and developing high-quality mobile applications across **Flutter, React Native, and Android platforms**.

 - **Cross-Platform Development:** Expertise in building scalable, high-performance applications using Flutter and React Native.
 - **Android Development:** Advanced knowledge of Android SDKs, APIs, and tools, with hands-on experience in developing robust native apps.